raspberrypilearning/wheres-zombie/en/step_9.md

 --- hints ---

 --- hint ---
 We already worked out what they found and stored it in the variable `what_is_it`.
-Use this to create a condition which says that thec contents of this variable is not equal to (`!=`) zombie.
+Use this to create a condition which says that the contents of this variable is not equal to (`!=`) zombie.
 --- /hint ----

 --- hint ---